hertzmann/hertzmann.github.io/_posts/2023-04-27-user-studies.md

 **Pitfall 1 (_Foregone conclusions_):** The results in the paper figures are good enough that obviously the method is better, and a user study is redundant.
 This is probably the common case among _accepted_ papers.
 The study was just a bunch of unnecessary extra work.

+Quantitative evaluation used to be rare, almost unheard of.
+Yet reviewers could still evaluate papers.
+None of my PhD work had it; it was only years later we started doing some user studies.
+I recently went through the SIGGRAPH 2008 proceedings (i.e., just before crowdworking took hold), and only two papers in the whole proceedings had anything you might call a "user study."
+Yet, somehow there was lots of good work.
+Of course, studies and quantitative evaluations are often useful or necessary, but they are not _always_ necessary.

+I think this pitfall is straightforward; below, I propose that we can think of studies in the former cases as a "sanity check" on the figures.

 **Pitfall 2 (_Replicability_):** The method isn't very good, but the user study shows it is.

-I think the former pitfall is straightforward; I propose later cases where such a study could be useful as a "sanity check" on the figures.

-The latter pitfall requires more explanation.
+This pitfall requires more explanation.

 Replicability pitfall: a story